uhLeeshUh/Andala/README.md

 * Somehow highlight the axis of symmetry as user is drawing, and it goes away when user selects a new axis or clicks the done button
 * Maybe can add on filters at the end?
 * Add an eraser
-* Is there a way to save the drawing?
+* Is there a way to save the drawing? look at toDataUrl

 * Finalize needed component hierarchy